 The church was cleverly designed so as to incorporate two chapels lying adjacent to one another.
 The Dôme des Invalides was constructed alongside the Soldier’s Chapel so that the King could attend mass simultaneously with the veterans (he wasn’t allowed to physically attend church with ‘commoners’)!

 The courtyard and gardens are all free to wander around.
-In summer, they are filled with flower blooms, while in winter, they’re just as lovely.
-After all, the grass seems to remain pretty green all year round.
+In summer, they are filled with flower blooms and are a lovely place to relax thanks to the countless benches dotted around the complex.
+Meanwhile, in the winter, the gardens and courtyards are just as lovely.
+After all, the grass seems to remain pretty green all year round!